Dhagash4/Dhagash4/README.md

 [![Dhagash's GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=Dhagash4&theme=dark&background=000000)](https://git.io/streak-stats)

-I am enrolled as a master's student in Geodetic Engineering with a specialization in Mobile Sensing and Robotics at the University of Bonn in Germany.
+I finished my master's in Geodetic Engineering with a specialization in Mobile Sensing and Robotics at the University of Bonn in Germany.
-Currently, I am working with Mercedes-Benz AG as a master's thesis student on the topic of motion prediction.
+Currently, busy building robots.

 - 🔭 My interests: Robotics, 3D perception, Autonomous Driving, Motion-prediction, Perception.

 - 🌱 I’m always eager to expand my knowledge in the following fields and (beyond).

-- 💬 Ask me about Robot Operating System, Computer Vision, Deep Learning, Probabilistic Robotics.
+- 💬 Ask me about Robot Operating Systems, Computer Vision, Deep Learning, and Probabilistic Robotics.

 - 📎 You can find my resume [here](cv.pdf)